 Computing Facilities @ Your Library

 Need to use a computer?

-Over 500 networked computers with necessary software are available in CUHK Libraries for users to access library electronic resources and to navigate the Internet.
-You can visit the Library home page to view the current PC availability status.
+About 400 networked computers with necessary software are available in CUHK Libraries for users to access library electronic resources and to navigate the Internet.
+You can visit the Library Homepage to view the current PC availability status.

 Can I borrow a laptop computer?

-Laptop computers are available for loan in three libraries: the Learning Garden of the University Library, Chung Chi Library and New Asia Library.
+Laptop computers are available for loan in four libraries: the Learning Garden of the University Library, Chung Chi Library, New Asia Library and United College Library.
 These laptop computers are to be used within the Library premises only.

 Need to connect to WiFi?